Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Irwin recording a relatively average level of approval activity when compared to local markets analysed countrywide

 Irwin has recorded approximately 27 residential properties granted approval annually.
-Over the past five financial years, from FY-21 to FY-25139 homes were approved, with an additional 10 approved in FY-26 so far.
-On average, about 1.4 people moved to the area each year for every dwelling built during these five financial years.
+Over the past five financial years, from FY-21 to FY-25139 homes were approved, with an additional 15 approved in FY-26 so far.
+On average, 1.4 people moved to the area per dwelling built over these five years, suggesting a balanced supply and demand creating stable market conditions.

-This balance between supply and demand has created stable market conditions, while new homes are being constructed at an average expected cost of $288,000.
-In terms of commercial development, $4.6 million in approvals have been registered this financial year, indicating limited focus on commercial projects compared to residential ones.
+The average construction value of new homes is $288,000.
+This financial year has seen $4.6 million in commercial approvals, indicating limited focus on commercial development.
 Compared to the Rest of WA, Irwin records 75.0% more construction activity per person, offering buyers greater choice.
 However, recent construction activity has eased slightly.

-The majority of recent building activity consists of detached dwellings, maintaining the area's traditional low-density character and appealing to those seeking family homes with space.
-With approximately 188 people per dwelling approval, Irwin shows characteristics of a growth area.
-Population forecasts indicate that Irwin will gain around 395 residents by 2041.
-At current development rates, new housing supply should comfortably meet demand, providing good conditions for buyers and potentially supporting population growth beyond current projections.
+All recent building activity consists of detached dwellings, maintaining Irwin's traditional low-density character and appealing to those seeking family homes with space.
+Irwin shows characteristics of a growth area, with around 188 people per dwelling approval.
+Population forecasts indicate Irwin will gain 395 residents by 2041, based on the latest AreaSearch quarterly estimate.
+At current development rates, new housing supply should comfortably meet demand, providing good conditions for buyers and potentially supporting growth beyond current population projections.

 Frequently Asked Questions - Development